01225 465654

 Safer Routes to School

-Over the last 12 months the Local Governing Committee(LGC) have, alongside school leaders, been looking at the issues surrounding Safer Routes to School.
+The Local Governing Committee(LGC) have, alongside school leaders, been looking at the issues surrounding Safer Routes to School.
 It is clearly recognised that there are concerns around the level of traffic on Darlington Road, with parents having raised safety concerns.

 The school have set up a Safer Routes to School committee to represent the full range of views of parents and carers and to look at issues around sustainable and safe travel, parking and the wider environmental impact of how we choose to travel to school.